 Early Childhood Assessment in Preschool Through 3rd Grade

 Information about Early Childhood Assessment for Families and Communities

-The ongoing assessment of a child’s learning and development is a best practice for early childhood teachers.
-It is also a requirement for school districts or programs participating in the Colorado Preschool Program, publicly funded kindergarten and programs serving preschoolers with disabilities.
+The ongoing assessment of a child’s learning and development is a best practice for early childhood teachers who guide the learning of Preschool through 3rd Grade children.
+It is also a requirement for publicly funded kindergarten and programs serving preschoolers with disabilities.

 High quality early childhood assessment practices provide families and teachers with information they need to best support the child’s learning needs to ensure success in school.
 This may look different for young children than for older children.
 The assessments rely on informal observations of a child’s demonstration of learning rather than on a formal, paper and pencil test.
 Early childhood educators make notes about what they see a child doing in daily instructional routines and determine how a child is progressing through the curriculum.
 They also collect work samples to share with parents.